 The American Kennel Club says that as dogs age, changes in metabolism cause fewer calories to be burned and more calories to be stored as fat.
-They report that mature dogs require 20% fewer calories in order to maintain the same weight as younger dogs.
+They report that mature dogs require 20% fewer calories in order to maintain the same weight as younger dogs, because they lose some muscle mass as they age.
 While getting the right nutritional requirements is very important, it's also important not to feed your dog too many calories.

 Dogs entering old age seem to benefit from less fat and fewer calories.
 They also suggest that L-carnitine, which is found in red meats, fish, chicken, and dairy products, may help their bodies use fat for energy.